 Of Forests, Mountains and Impermanence...

-Sonja Kanno is a German painter, ceramist and media artist, living and working in Japan.
+Sonja Kanno is a German painter, ceramist and media artist, living and working in Tokyo, Japan.
 Kanno’s art is deeply influenced by the ancient Japanese philosophy of wabi-sabi, which is rooted in Zen Buddhism.
 Wabi-sabi sees beauty in the humble and simple (wabi), in imperfections, spontaneous irregularities, the rustic and weathered (sabi), and in the impermanent nature of life: the fleeting moment, the changes in nature through the seasons, the natural cycle of growth and decay.

 Text: Edited by Mitzi Paap, BA